- News

 Finally, it is possible to compare different packaging.
 Van Marle: "Users can, for example, immediately see the effect of a different label material or a different colour of the main component.
 In this way, companies can test whether certain adjustments have a small or large impact on sustainability.
 With the knowledge from the tool, companies can determine their course within the sustainability policy.

-Click here to access The Sustainable Packaging Compass.
+Click here to access the Sustainable Packaging Compass.